-An AI-driven algorithm can predict how judges will rule in civil cases based on their net worth, political affiliation and law school attendance, providing recommendations to attorneys and plaintiffs on how to best invest their resources.
+An algorithm powered by artificial intelligence can predict how judges will rule in civil cases based on their net worth, political affiliation and law school attendance, providing recommendations to lawyers and plaintiffs on how to best invest their resources.
 It turns the art of finding sympathetic judges, or "judge picking," into an exact science.

-"Judge selection" refers to finding a judge or replacing an assigned judge to hear a case in the hope of obtaining a more favorable outcome.
+"Judge picking" means finding a judge or replacing an assigned judge to hear a case in the hope of obtaining a more favorable outcome.
 Although it is an open secret in the legal community, "judge selection" is considered to be an abuse of process for one's own tactical gain and to the detriment of the fairness of the judicial system.

-This tactic made headlines earlier this year when reports emerged that U.S. anti-abortion groups were challenging the Food and Drug Administration's approval of an abortion pill in Amarillo, Texas, rather than in Maryland, where the FDA is headquartered.
+The tactic made headlines earlier this year when reports surfaced that U.S. anti-abortion groups challenged the Food and Drug Administration's approval of an abortion pill in Amarillo, Texas, rather than in Maryland, where the agency is headquartered.
 The choice of Amarillo as the venue was no coincidence: The small city has only one federal courthouse, presided over by a single federal judge, ultraconservative U.S. District Judge Matthew Kacsmaryk.

-Now, artificial intelligence makes picking judges easier.
+Now, artificial intelligence is making it easier to pick judges.
 In January 2023, Pre/Dicta, the only litigation analysis platform that can predict the outcome of federal litigation, acquired Gavelytics, a state court judicial analysis platform.
 95% of cases in the United States are heard in state courts.

-Pre/Di CTA is an AI-driven dataset that predicts how judges will rule in civil cases based on their biographical details—net worth, political affiliation, appointees, education, and work experience—as well as their sentencing history, regardless of relevant law or case facts.
+Pre/Dicta is an AI-powered dataset that predicts how judges will rule in civil cases based on their biographical details — net worth, political affiliation, appointees, education and work experience — as well as their sentencing history, without taking into account relevant law or case facts.
 Pre/Dicta is designed to help attorneys and plaintiffs decide how best to invest their time and resources, with an accuracy rate of 86%.
 It is worth noting that Pre/Dicta cannot predict the outcome of criminal cases and jury trials.

 So far, judges appear to have avoided becoming targets of artificial intelligence.
 Instead, much of the discussion about the impact of AI on the legal industry has focused on how to make time-consuming manual tasks, such as research or document drafting, more efficient.